Skip to Content

 ● Dry Rot

-Most people think that dry rot only takes place in wood but that’s not the case.
+Most people think dry rot only occurs in wood, but that’s not true.
 It is something you can also spot in lawnmower tires.
-Whether you use push or riding mowers, check them regularly for signs of dry rot.
+Check whether you use push or riding mowers regularly for signs of dry rot.
 Cracks on the sidewall are often the main signs of dry rot, especially after many years of use.
-Take note that ignoring signs of dry rot puts your machine at risk of damage.
+Ignoring signs of dry rot puts your machine at risk of damage.
 You risk a tire burst or tires falling apart.
-Most importantly, your mower becomes very unreliable as soon as dry rot occurs because tires will start leaking air out.
+Most importantly, your mower becomes unreliable as soon as dry rot occurs because tires will leak air out.

-Also, think about a situation where you are mowing lawns at high speed then a dry rot causes a sudden tire burst.
-If that happens, you could end up rolling down a steep lawn with the machine tumbling in tow.
+Also, think about a situation where you mow lawns at high speed, and then dry rot causes a sudden tire burst.
+If that happens, you could roll down a steep lawn with the machine tumbling.
 The rest would be a story for another day.
 However, most tire bursts will only render your mower immobile until you install new tires.

 • Maintain the right pressure: Always maintain tire pressure at optimal psi.
 It is important because when tires lose pressure, sidewalls crease and bend.
 In addition, bends and creases increase the chances of dry-rotting.